mlflow/mlflow/docs/source/model-registry.rst

 Register a Model
 ^^^^^^^^^^^^^^^^

-Follow the steps below to register your MLflow model in the MLflow Model Registry.
+Follow the steps below to register your MLflow model in the Model Registry.

 1. Open the details page for the MLflow Run containing the logged MLflow model you'd like to register.
 Select the model folder containing the intended MLflow model in the **Artifacts** section.